runatlantis/helm-charts/charts/atlantis/README.md

 ## Update documentation

-Documentations is auto-generated using [helm-docs](https://github.com/norwoodj/helm-docs).
+Documentation is auto-generated using [helm-docs](https://github.com/norwoodj/helm-docs).

-To update run the follwogin (from the root path of the repository):
+To update run the following (from the root path of the repository):

 1. If required, update `charts/atlantis/README.md.gotmpl`
 2. Run `make docs`